jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 Let's explain some concepts of this definition further.

-- **Compact**: Because of its smaller size, JWTs can be sent through an URL, POST parameter, or inside an HTTP header.
+- **Compact**: Because of its smaller size, JWTs can be sent through a URL, POST parameter, or inside an HTTP header.
 Additionally, the smaller size means transmission is fast.

 - **Self-contained**: The payload contains all the required information about the user, avoiding the need to query the database more than once.